The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 4. What does the franchisor look for in a franchisee?

-5. What is the total investment?
+5. What is the total initial investment including the franchise fee?

 6. Is there territory available in my area?